 A new era in untreated yield performance.
 It's headline resistance to Septoria tritici and unrivalled untreated yield are the showstoppers for KWS Extase.
-At a score of 8.0, it's the first variety to score this high in terms of S.tritici resistance in the UK.
 From our work at KWS, we understand that this resistance is based on a stacking a series of major and minor genes.

 KWS Extase

 Untreated yield (% treated controls) 93

 Mildew 7

-Yellow Rust 8
+Yellow Rust 7

 Brown Rust 7

-Septoria tritici 8.0
+Septoria tritici 7.4

-Eyespot [4]
+Eyespot 4

 Fusarium 6